dancard32/google-translate-conversation/README.md

 brew install mpg321
 ```
 ## Usage
-Simply record a *.mp3* sound and drop into the root folder and run the python script.
-Once running, there will be a prompt for a native language, as well as the language that this sound sample will be exported as.
+Simply run the program through the command line, and you'll be prompted for the native language and the language that will be converted to.
+Once running you will have 5 seconds to record a small conversation that will be recorded and translated to the other supported language.
+You will be prompted each time to continue the conversation.

 That's it!
 Enjoy!